valentinaantonov58885/notes/README.md

 # 2024-01-06
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to finish your tasks more quickly and with fewer mistakes.

+# 2024-01-07
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words: This quote emphasizes that optimizing code too early in the development process, before it's fully understood or necessary, can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It's more efficient to first create a working solution, then optimize only after profiling and identifying actual bottlenecks, ensuring your efforts are focused where they'll have the most impact.